-The minimum period of study for the award of the degree is three calendar years of full-time study and up to five years of part-time study.
-The maximum period for full-time study is five calendar years of registered study.
-The maximum period within which all candidates must complete the programme is seven years from the date of initial registration.
+The minimum period of study for the award of the degree is three calendar years of full-time study The maximum period within which all candidates must complete the programme is five years from the date of initial registration.

 - 3.1 In order to qualify for the award of the degree of Doctor of Clinical Psychology a candidate must complete a minimum of 540 credits of which 420 must be at SCQF level 12. - 3.2 The programme will consist of taught courses, integrated clinical-taught courses, clinical placements and a substantial piece of independent clinical research presented in thesis form amounting to at least 80 credits. - 3.3 The taught courses will normally be undertaken during the academic session (September June) and are specified in the relevant Programme Document.
 Clinical courses run throughout the year.
 The length, nature and content of the research thesis are specified in the relevant Programme Document.